 by Erika Luckert

 We rarely think of sports as a subject for poetry, and yet, when I speak to devoted sports fans or athletes about their passions, they invariably wax poetic.
+They want to get the latest merchandise off places like the western bulldogs shop, to show how devoted they are to their team.
 I recently taught a residency at a middle school where one of the most impressive poems was written by an avid sports fan, Julio.
-Julio’s level of commitment to working on this poem was equivalent to his commitment to sports—he brought the poem in week after week, improving it, re-reading it, revising it.
+Julio’s level of commitment to working on this poem was equivalent to his commitment to sports-he brought the poem in week after week, improving it, re-reading it, revising it.
 So, inspired by Julio, here is a collection of poems that take sports as their topic.
-These poets adopt a wide range of approaches to the athletic world—they each have something different to offer a student writer or sports fan seeking inspiration.
+These poets adopt a wide range of approaches to the athletic world-they each have something different to offer a student writer or sports fan seeking inspiration.